Import Code

 ## Choosing the Right Mechanism

-fal provides three ways to bring code into the remote environment, each suited to a different situation.
+fal provides several ways to bring code into the remote environment, each suited to a different situation.

-Use **`app_files`** when you have a multi-file project and want the remote environment to mirror your local directory structure.
+Use **`app_files`** when you have a multi-file project that is not packaged as an installable Python project, or when you need to include non-Python assets alongside your app.
 Files are uploaded and placed at the same relative paths, so imports and file reads work identically to local development.
-This is the recommended approach for most projects.

 Use **`local_python_modules`** when you have a simple Python module that your app imports at the top level.
 The module is serialized (pickled) alongside your app class and made available on the remote Python path.
 This is lighter-weight than `app_files` but only works for importable Python packages.